fuse-mars/ember-cli-feature-manager/README.md

 # Ember-cli-feature-manager

-Feature Manager addon allows developerS to turn on and off feature for different reasons.
+Feature Manager addon allows developers to define and turn on/off features for different reasons.
 It also allows them to test different implementations of a particular feature.

 ## Setup